Retirement to Florida

 Shell Point Retirement Community, a not-for-profit continuing care retirement community (CCRC) located in Fort Myers, Florida.
 Residents are provided a variety of services, ranging from an 18-hole golf course to specialty medical care.

 Retirement to Florida is a phenomenon in the United States beginning in the 1950s in which retirees have, during certain periods, disproportionately chosen to move to the state of Florida to live out their retirement.
-This choice is promoted by a number of factors, including the year-round warmer climate in parts of the state, as well as the absence of a state income tax, recreational opportunities, and the development of an abundance of retirement communities.
+This choice is promoted by a number of factors, including the year-round warmer climate in parts of the state, as well as the absence of a state income tax, and various recreational opportunities, leading to the development of an abundance of retirement communities.

 History

 Until the mid-20th century, Florida was the least-populous state in the southern United States.
 In 1900, its population was only 528,542.
 Economic prosperity in the 1920s stimulated tourism to Florida and related development of hotels and resort communities.
 Combined with its sudden elevation in profile was the Florida land boom of the 1920s, which brought a brief period of intense land development.
 In 1925, the Seaboard Air Line broke the FEC's southeast Florida monopoly and extended its freight and passenger service to West Palm Beach; two years later it extended passenger service to Miami.
 Devastating hurricanes in 1926 and 1928, followed by the Great Depression, brought that period to a halt.
 Florida's economy did not fully recover until the military buildup for World War II.
 In 1939, Florida was described as "still very largely an empty State."
 Subsequently, the growing availability of air conditioning, the climate, and a low cost of living made the state a haven.
 Migration from the Rust Belt and the Northeast sharply increased Florida's population after 1945.